 A presentation of various Greek olive oils and pairings.
 Check the schedule for times.

 Want to learn how to cook Greek food?
 Attend one of our cooking demonstrations to learn about Greek cuisine and have your questions answered!

 The day would not be complete without taking a tour of our Dormition of the Virgin Mary Greek Orthodox Church.

 We offer daily tours in English and French.
 Our helpful guides are always keen to answer any of your questions.

 Pay a visit inside the Hellenic Event Centre where you’ll find the Artisans Court.
 A variety of products for sale including paintings, crafts, and food from local artists and shop owners.

 Make sure to visit our Monasteraki for some great mementos from GreekFest.

-August 15th is a very special day for our Greek community.
+August 15th is a very special day in the Ecclesiastical calendar and for our Greek community.
 It is the name day of our Church – The Dormition of the Virgin Mary.